Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 22. Basilica di Santa Maria della Salute

-With its iconic dome and Titian altarpiece, the Basilica di Santa Maria della Salute is a must-see for art lovers – and a jewel in the city’s skyline.
+With its iconic dome and Titian altarpiece, the Basilica di Santa Maria della Salute is a must-see for art lovers.
+It’s a jewel in the city’s skyline.

-The basilica was built in 1631-87 in the baroque style, after the bubonic plague left its devastating mark on the city and killed nearly a third of its population.
-It honors the Virgin Mary as a gesture of gratitude for the survivors’ good health (or salute).
-A parade is still held each year in late November that celebrates deliverance from the plague.
+The baroque-style basilica was built in 1631-87 after the bubonic plague devastated the city.
+It honors the Virgin Mary with gratitude for the survivors’ good health (or salute).
+A parade is held every November to celebrate deliverance from the plague.

 Seated on the Punta della Dogana, where the Grand Canal flows into the lagoon, the basilica has a stunning white facade ornamented with scrolls, volutes and 125 statues.
-The broad steps leading up to the entrance are often filled with tourists and locals, hanging out, resting and sipping on takeaway cappuccinos.
+The broad steps leading up to the entrance are filled with people chatting, resting and sipping on takeaway cappuccinos.

-The basilica is in Dorsoduro, right at the entrance to the Grand Canal.
-It’s easy to reach with a vaporetto stop right in front.
+The basilica is easy to reach with a vaporetto stop right in front.

 The Museo Correr offers a fascinating look at the everyday life of the historically great Venetian republic.